AstromechZA/Djangaroo/README.md

 - static files
 - custom error templates/views
 - fixtures
+- unit test samples for models and views

 One of the goals was to use as few 3rd party modules as possible so we only use: